unicef/publicgoods-toolkit/appendix-resources-tools.md

   (2020).
 This aligns with the recommendations covered here, from a needs and readiness assessment to planning for long term sustainability.
-It also includes a lits of key considerations to building your own open source community.
+It also includes a lits of key considerations to building your own open-source community.

-* [Producing Open Source Software: How to Run a Successful Free Software Project](https://producingoss.com/en/index.html) reviews the nuts and bolts of starting an open source project, as does the TODO Group's [Starting an Open Source Project](https://todogroup.org/guides/starting/).
-RedHat's [Guidebook for open source community management: The Open Source Way 2.0](https://www.redhat.com/en/blog/guidebook-open-source-community-management-open-source-way-20) is another general guide that also includes a 'Community 101' primer.
+* [Producing Open Source Software: How to Run a Successful Free Software Project](https://producingoss.com/en/index.html) reviews the nuts and bolts of starting an open-source project, as does the TODO Group's [Starting an Open Source Project](https://todogroup.org/guides/starting/).
+RedHat's [Guidebook for open-source community management: The Open Source Way 2.0](https://www.redhat.com/en/blog/guidebook-open-source-community-management-open-source-way-20) is another general guide that also includes a 'Community 101' primer.